flintoftid/aegmesher/ReadMe.txt

   the mesher.
 * Speeding up the mesh mapping phase, maybe be reimplementing keys parts as low level code in another language.
+* Items in the to-do list in the file ToDo.txt.

-Please contact Dr_Ian_Flintoft if you are interested in helping with these or any other aspect of development.
+Please contact [Dr Ian Flintoft], ian.flintoft@york.ac.uk, if you are interested in helping with these or any other aspect of development.

 Licence